Understanding env() Safe Area Insets in CSS

 calc()to add safe areas to existing spacing - Test in landscape where notches shift position

-By properly handling safe areas, your web apps will feel native and professional across all modern devices.
+Handle safe areas well, and your web apps will feel native and professional across all modern devices.